heraldovalenti/node-unit-testing-example/README.md

 # Summary
-Example project to show how unit testing can be done in NodeJS
+Example project to show how unit testing can be done in NodeJS.
+The app is just a simple web server that allows to list, create and delete Tags in an in-memory collection.
+The in-memory collection is the component that is unit tested.

 # Instructions
 * First install required dependencies with `npm install`